MatsKarlsson/Structured-File-Parser/README.md

 ## Structured files?

 Files in a specific format that could be grouped into columns or similar.
-It could be CSV-files, semicolon delimitered, tab, fixed widtdh.
+It could be CSV-files, semicolon delimitered, tab, fixed width.

 It could be a simple list of items or hierarhical files containg items and sub items.